johnpaulbalagolan/lr-wiki/timed-view-update.md

+# Python script

-# The following python script will update all design documents in the specified CouchDB database
+The following python script will update all design documents in the specified CouchDB database

     #!/usr/bin/env python
     import couchdb
     import json